Gyeongaa/VT_Graduation_Thesis/README.md

 pip install -r requirements.txt
 ```

-If you are working on Hábrók, you also need to follow these commands:
+If you are working on **Hábrók**, you also need to follow these commands:

 ```
 module load torchvision/0.13.1-foss-2022a